VeroIarrachtai/Abies_vs_ozone/README.md

 |	+--README.md
 ```

 **README.md**: There is a markdown file about this project.
-This file includes repository's disposition.
+This file includes the repository's disposition.

-**1.-Sampling**: There is a directory with coordinates and samples' disposition in omics analisys.
+**1.-Sampling**: There is a directory with coordinates and the samples' disposition in omics analisys.

-**2.-Metabolomics**: There're a metabolites analysis generated with gas chromatograph spectrum mass (GC-SM).
+**2.-Metabolomics**: There are some metabolite-generated analysis with gas chromatograph spectrum mass (GC-SM).
 Data from html files were loaded into tables.
 Subsequently, relative abundance was calculated.
 Finally, values between samples were compared from a barplot, ANOVA, and PCA analysis.

-**3.-Genomics**: There're a genomic analysis from GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
+**3.-Genomics**: There are some genomic analysis from GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
 Relationship was calculated without multiple SNPs in same loci.
 Mantel test, PCA, and admixture were performed.

-**4.-Transcriptomics**: There're a transcriptomic analysis from RNAseq data.
+**4.-Transcriptomics**: There are some transcriptomic analysis from RNAseq data.
 Samples were cut with **Trimmomatic** and they mapped to a reference transcriptome with **BWA**.
 Rstudio allowed to evaluate differential expression between samples with **edgeR** and **DESeq2**.
 Subsequently, volcanoplot was performed to show overexpressed and underexpressed genes.

-**5.-INFO_PROJECT**: There're an exhibitions, summaries, and final analysis.
+**5.-INFO_PROJECT**: There are some exhibitions, summaries, and final analysis.

 # Principal analysis workflow: